darkzoul5/xray_config_aggregator/README.md

 ### Configuration file

-To get the service up and running, you'll also need a plain `.txt` file with your list configurations available on GitHub or locally.
+To get the service up and running, you will need a `.txt` file with 3x-ui configurations available on GitHub or locally.

-As mentioned above, both subscription and direct VLESS links are supported:
+Both subscription and direct VLESS links are supported:

 1. Direct `vless://` links go into the file as-is.
 2. For subscription links, you must strip out the subscription ID part.
 For example, `https://<domain>:<port>/<url>/<subscription_id>` -> `https://<domain>:<port>/<url>/` (make sure the is a trailing slash).